** This is an updated post**

 Wortsman, whose organisation helps artists and illustrators to finance, produce and promote their work, moved from a background in art direction to be at the head of a company with many arms, artists and clients internationally.

 Evan Kaldor agrees.
-A former investment banker who went from finance to community radio by taking the helm at Sydney’s FBi 94.5 – and now runs his own digital radio station for children, Kinderling – Evan knows first-hand the difference that a mind for finance can make in the creative world.
+Evan is a former investment banker who went from finance to community radio, and then went on in 2015 to found the immensely popular kids' digital radio station , Kinderling .
+He knows first-hand the difference that a mind for finance can make in the creative world.

 “For day-to-day management, it’s so important to understand cash flow and accounting – basically being able to match the money coming in and the money going out,” he says.
 “You need to be able to do a long-range cash-flow forecast if you’re running a start-up or a business.”